 The Federal Electronic Records Modernization Initiative (FERMI) is NARA’s effort to provide a government-wide, modern, cost-effective, standardized, and interoperable set of records management solutions and services to Federal agencies.
 NARA identified the common, core requirements all Federal agencies need to support their records management programs.
 While Federal agencies may have different missions, structures, and resources, they do have common needs for managing their electronic records.
-They all need to manage their records in compliance NARA’s statutes, regulations, and guidance.
-FERMI emerged from the Automated Electronic Records Management Plan, written to support the Managing Government Records Directive (M-12-18).
-NARA serves as the Records Management Standards Lead for GSA's Unified Shared Services Management (USSM) office's Business Standards Council.
+They all need to manage their records in compliance with NARA’s statutes, regulations, and guidance.
+NARA serves as the Electronic Records Management Functional Area Lead for GSA's Unified Shared Services Management (USSM) office's Business Standards Council.

 Universal Electronic Records Management Requirements

 The Universal ERM Requirements identify high level business needs for managing electronic records.
-They are baseline ERM program requirements derived from existing NARA regulations, policy, and guidance.
+They are baseline ERM program requirements derived from existing statutes, standards, NARA regulations, policy, and guidance.

 Procuring Services and Solutions

 We are making it easier for agencies to acquire the services and solutions they need to manage their electronic records.
-We worked with GSA to create a Special Item Number (SIN) 51 600 for Electronic Records Management (ERM) in Schedule 36.
-Vendors must self-certify they meet the Universal ERM Requirements to be included in SIN 51 600.
+We worked with GSA to create an Electronic Records Management Solutions category (518210ERM) in GSA's Consolidated Schedule.
+Vendors must self-certify they meet the Universal ERM Requirements to be included on the schedule.

 GSA also created a subgroup under SIN 518210DC – Document Conversion & Digitization Services called “NARA-Compliant Digitization Services for Federal Records.”

 Federal Integrated Business Framework (FIBF) for Electronic Records Management